Back to: Design Patterns in C# With Real-Time Examples

 The Repository Design Pattern Mediates between the domain and the data mapping layers using a collection-like interface for accessing the domain objects.

 In other words, we can say that a Repository Design Pattern acts as a middleman or middle layer between the rest of the application and the data access logic.
 That means a repository pattern isolates all the data access codes from the rest of the application.
-The advantage of doing so is that, if you need to do any changes then you need to do it in one place.
-Another benefit is that testing your controllers becomes easy because the testing framework need not run against the actual database access code.
-With the Repository Design Pattern, the previous diagram will change to the following diagram.
+The advantage of doing so is that if you need to make any changes, you must do it in one place.
+Another benefit is that testing your controllers becomes easy because the testing framework must not run against the database access code.
+The previous diagram will change with the Repository Design Pattern to the following diagram.

-As you can see in the above diagram, now the Employee controller won’t talk with the Entity Framework data context class directly.
+As you can see in the above diagram, the Employee controller won’t directly talk with the Entity Framework data context class.
 Also, now there are no queries or any other data access code written in the action methods of the Employee Controller.
-All these operations (i.e. CRUD operations) are wrapped by the Employee Repository.
+The Employee Repository wraps all these operations (i.e., CRUD operations).
 The Employee Repository uses the Entity Framework data context class to perform the CRUD operations.
 As you can see, now the Employee repository has methods such as GetAll(), GetByID(), Insert(), Update(), and Delete().
-These methods are going to perform the Typical CRUD operations against the underlying database.
+These methods will perform the Typical CRUD operations against the underlying database.
 The Employee controller uses those methods to perform the required database operations.

-A repository is nothing but a class defined for an entity, with all the possible database operations.
+A repository is a class defined for an entity with all the possible database operations.
 For example, a repository for an Employee entity will have the basic CRUD operations and any other possible operations related to the Employee entity.

 Why do we need the Repository Design Pattern in C#?